pymor/pymor/docs/source/tutorial_mor_with_ml.md

 basis coefficients (if `target_quantity='solution'`) or approximations of the output quantities (`target_quantity='output'`).
-In order to use LSTMs in pyMOR, one simply initializes a {class}`~pymor.algorithms.ml.nn.neural_networks.LongShortTermMemoryNN` and creates a {class}`~pymor.algorithms.ml.nn.estimator.NeuralNetworkEstimator` with the LSTM.
+In order to use LSTMs in pyMOR, one simply initializes a {class}`~pymor.algorithms.ml.nn.neural_networks.LongShortTermMemoryNN` and creates a {class}`~pymor.algorithms.ml.nn.regressor.NeuralNetworkRegressor` with the LSTM.
 Everything else is automatically handled by pyMOR when using the {class}`~pymor.reductors.data_driven.DataDrivenReductor`.